yufeizhao/yufeizhao.github.io/pm/index.md

 **Emails and Piazza**
 - My policy is to not answer by email any math questions related to the class, due to time constraints and also that emails are not a great medium for such Q&As (ask them during office hours instead).
 - Clarification questions (about homework or lectures) should be asked on **Piazza** (link in Canvas), as they may benefit the rest of the class.
 The same goes for other discussions of general interest.
-Do not discuss hints or solutions to homework problems on Piazza until after the latest possible submission time after due date.
+Do not discuss hints or solutions to homework problems on Piazza until after the due date.
 - Email the graders and cc me for anything homework-related  (submission, extensions, grading, etc.)
 - Begin your email subject line with "\[18.226\]"